Comprehensive Guide to Analyzing and Optimizing PostgreSQL Log Buffer Performance

 1. Key Metrics to Examine PostgreSQL Log Buffer Performance

-PostgreSQL provides various metrics to examine log buffer usage and performance:
+PostgreSQL provides various metrics to evaluate log buffer usage and performance.
+By monitoring these, you can identify potential bottlenecks and optimise accordingly.

 a.
 Check WAL Buffer Statistics